redaoui97/inception/README.md

     <li>Desktop virtualization</li>
     <p>
         Different from OS virtualization, Desktop virtualization allows a central administrator to deploy simulated desktop environments to hundreds of physical machines at once.
 Unlike traditional desktopn evironment that are physically installed and configured, desktop virtualization allows admins to perform mass configurations on all machines.
+        Programs like Virtual box, Qemu or VMware... could fall under the Desktop virtualization category.
         <img src="./imgs/desktop_virt.png">
     </p>
     <li>Server virtualization</li>